What Is a Zero-Day Threat? Complete Guide 2024

 Vulnerabilities are software processes that can be exploited by hackers to force a program to perform unintended behavior (like a browser giving hackers access to your webcam).
 Every piece of software contains vulnerabilities, and oftentimes the vulnerabilities only reveal themselves to ingenious hackers and researchers after months (or even years) of experimentation.

-If the developer doesn’t know about a vulnerability, then it’s a zero-day.
+If the developer doesn’t know about a vulnerability, then it’s a zero-day (because they’ve had 0 days to fix it).

 Zero-day vulnerabilities are precious commodities — hackers want them so they can design exploits to attack defenseless software, while developers want to find out about them before their software is compromised.
 Many hackers make a living by hunting down zero-days and selling them to brokers online, who then go on to sell these vulnerabilities off to the highest bidder.